 There are a range of possibilities if you’re keen to stay in Hafnarfjörður, with plenty of hotels and guesthouses conveniently located in town.
 There’s also a summer-only campsite surrounded by parkland that lies within easy reach of the town center on foot or by bus.
 A few of the options are:

-This centrally-located, themed hotel is one of Hafnarfjörður’s most popular options.
-It boasts Viking-style rooms if you want to go all in on the historical experience.
-Nordic-style décor in the rest of the hotel means you can stick with the present-day if you prefer.
+This centrally located, themed hotel is one of Hafnarfjörður’s most popular options.
+It has the typical style of the traditional viking villages in Iceland.
+Its Viking-style rooms are a perfect fit if you want to go all in on the historical experience.
+The Nordic-style décor in the rest of the hotel means you can stick with the present-day if you prefer.

 Located on the seashore in Álftanes, if you want that ‘get away from it all’ feeling without straying too far from town, this is it.
 Tucked away from the lights of the town centre, this complex of black-timbered cottages is also ideal for northern lights spotting